Kottackal-ET-Practice/AirlineInsurance-Testing/readme.md

  1. should return 200 HTTP status code.

- 2. should be an array.
+ 2. should be an object.

  3. should return as json